 Believe it or not, you don’t have to have culinary training to get a job in a kitchen, bakery, or restaurant.
 It obviously won’t be a top job, but ground-level jobs are designed for the unskilled and you can learn a tremendous amount during on-the-job training.

-In my younger years, I worked at a grocery store, in a university kitchen, in a bakery, and in a restaurant.
+In my younger years, I worked at a grocery store, a university kitchen, a bakery, and a restaurant.
 All those jobs provided me with information and skills that I use in everyday life today.
 Asking lots of questions along the way helped build a base of food knowledge in my head that I regularly draw from.